zrnge/zmail/README.md

 1. **EML Parser**: Powered by `postal-mime` loaded as a browser-native ESM module.
 2. **MSG Parser**: Powered by `@kenjiuno/msgreader` loaded via a UMD bundle, which handles binary decoding of Microsoft OLE compound files.
-3. **Zip Utility**: Powered by `JSZip` to handle client-side attachment archiving in browser memory.
+3. **Zip Utility**: Powered by `zip.js` to handle client-side attachment archiving, compression, and AES-256 password protection directly in browser memory without Web Workers (CORS-safe).
 4. **Icons**: Powered by `lucide-icons` for lightweight vector assets.

 ---